garlicdevs/Arcade-Learning-Environment/README.md

 This patch is just an unofficial hard fork.
 The original code can be found [here](https://github.com/mgbellemare/Arcade-Learning-Environment).

 ## What is this patch for?
 - I had a hard time installing ALE on Windows 10 and Mac OS.
 Moreover, the [Visual Studio port](https://github.com/Islandman93/Arcade-Learning-Environment) of IslandMan93 uses outdated code ALE 0.0.1.
-Therefore, I created this multi-platform patch.
+Therefore, I created this multi-platform patch for ALE 0.6.0.
 - This patch supports latest Mac OS Sierra and Windows 10 (with ALE 0.6.0).
 - More thread-safe (delete all static fields).
 - User can set configuration file for each environment using function ale.setString(b'config', b'path_to_config_file').